-Enterochromaffin-like cells release histamine into the stomach lumen that is important in stimulating acid production.
+Enterochromaffin-like cells release histamine that is important in stimulating acid production.
+Histamine is released locally into the interstitial spaces and stimulates the histamine receptor located on the parietal cell.

 G-cell

 G-cells produce a hormone called gastrin that they release into the blood which circulates around in the blood until it interacts with receptors found on various cells.
 Ironically, most of the cells that respond to gastrin are in the stomach, but because gastrin is a protein, secreting it into the stomach acid would render it useless.
 G-cells are stimulated to release gastrin in response to stomach stretch (distension), acetylcholine from the nervous system through the Vagus nerve, food products like amino acids and pH changes that are greater than 3.
 Gastrin essentially turns the digestive system "ON" and stimulates the production of acid and the secretion of pepsinogen.